FAQ & The Story

 Moderate weed and pathogen controlStrong weed and pathogen suppression

-Needs to be broken down by microorganisms in order for plants to access nutrientsStimulates plant growth more than any other natural product.
-It is absorbed easily and immediately by plants
+Needs to be broken down by microorganisms in order for plants to access nutrients.Stimulates plant growth more than any other natural product.
+Absorbed easily and immediately by plants.

-Also contains nutrients, but the nutrient levels may vary depending on the materials used in the composting process and the duration of composting.Known for their high nutrient content, as they contain concentrated forms of essential nutrients such as nitrogen, phosphorus, potassium, calcium, and magnesium.
+Also contains nutrients, but levels may vary depending on the materials used and the duration of composting.Known for high nutrient content — concentrated forms of essential nutrients such as nitrogen, phosphorus, potassium, calcium, and magnesium.

-Both worm castings and compost support beneficial microbial activity in the soil, but the types of microorganisms present may differ slightly due to the different production processes.Worm castings often contain a higher concentration of beneficial microbes and enzymes introduced by earthworms during the digestion process.
+Both castings and compost support beneficial microbial activity in the soil, but the types of microorganisms present may differ slightly due to the different production processes.Castings often contain a higher concentration of beneficial microbes and enzymes introduced by earthworms during digestion.